 We have a role to play to keep our customers, and the people who live with them safe, so they may live free from abuse and neglect.
 We operate on the basis that safeguarding is everyone’s responsibility and have robust procedures in place so that appropriate action is taken when concerns are raised.
 Safeguarding training is mandatory for all customer facing staff, as they are more likely to witness or receive safeguarding concerns.

 Some of the people we house are vulnerable to modern slavery, particularly those that are lonely or isolated or those with a substance use addiction.
 The form the modern slavery may take includes financial control & abuse, cuckooing and forced criminality.
 If requested to do so, we help the police to gather intelligence so that enforcement action may be taken against the criminals, and where our tenants were found guilty of using their property for slavery, we would take appropriate action.
 We additionally support the police and multi-agency partnerships to assist the victim, by enabling or providing rehousing, or where it was appropriate to do so, by improving the security of the property.

 Policies on modern slavery

-We also have robust People and Organisational Development policies and procedures in place and an employee Code of Conduct to ensure the fair treatment of all colleagues.
+The Group has robust People and Organisational Development policies and procedures in place and an employee Code of Conduct to ensure the fair treatment of all colleagues.
 We comply with all applicable employment legislation relating to employee terms and conditions, including payroll, the use of agency employees and we invest in supporting the health and wellbeing of our staff.

-The recently reviewed Tenancy Fraud and Allocations & Lettings policies are clear that staff must take appropriate action to ensure that customers living in our homes ‘are who they say they are’.
+Our Tenancy Fraud and Allocations & Lettings policies are clear that staff must take appropriate action to ensure that customers living in our homes ‘are who they say they are’.